chamaeleonidae/api/docs/concepts/normalization.md

 ### Event Names

-All of these examples will be stored internally as `user_role` and be called "User Role" in the UI
+All of these examples will be stored internally as `imported_leads` and be called "Imported Leads" in the UI.

 - `imported leads` => `imported_leads`
 - `Imported Leads` => `imported_leads`